rizinorg/rizin/doc/PACKAGERS.md

 etc. in [meson_options.txt][].

 Rizin uses the Capstone disassembly engine and supports versions 3, 4, and 5.
+For x86/x86_64 architecture, we use the Zydis decoder and disassembler.
 By default, we use a custom version of Capstone based on v5 and statically link it into the Rizin executables.
 Some distributions might prefer that a system version of Capstone be dynamically linked at runtime.
 To do this, use the `-Duse_sys_capstone=enabled` command line option when running `meson`.
+Similarly we statically link Zydis into the Rizin executables.
+To dynamically link the system's Zydis at runtime, use the `-Duse_sys_zydis=enabled` command line option when running `meson`.

 You can override the version of Capstone Rizin will use by setting `use_capstone_version` to one of `v4`, `v5`, `v6` or `next`.